DavidJeffrey04/Brain-Tumor-Classification-CNN/README.md

 - Dropout for regularization
 - Dense layers for classification

-You can **download the custom pre-trained model** from [this Google Drive link](https://drive.google.com/drive/folders/1P5XwhAeyp5D9znGk0GJ0jZuGSqfTnN6C?usp=sharing).
+You can **download the custom pre-trained model** from this [Google Drive link](https://drive.google.com/drive/folders/1P5XwhAeyp5D9znGk0GJ0jZuGSqfTnN6C?usp=sharing).
----

 ## 📊 Results